Alaska Insurance Licensing

 New to insurance?
 Get your Alaska insurance license with a state-approved prelicensing course.
 Study online at your own pace, then pass the state exam.

-Already licensed?
+Already licensed in life & health?
 Complete your Alaska CE hours online before your renewal deadline.
 We report your completion to the state same-day.

 Alaska Insurance Licensing Requirements